arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-bl/content.md

 #  What is a Firmware?

 In order to understand how a bootloader works we first need to understand what a firmware is in the world of Arduino.
 A firmware consists of your sketch (.ino file) plus a couple of files and libraries that give you access to the hardware functions.
 Those files and libraries together make a bundle that is called a **core**.
-If you ever wondered what exactly `digitalwrite(pin, HIGH)` does under the hood, the core is the place where you need to look.
+If you ever wondered what exactly `digitalWrite(pin, HIGH)` does under the hood, the core is the place where you need to look.
 That also explains why the different hardware architectures on the different Arduino boards need a separate core.
-Because the hardware level implementation of a function like `digitalWrite ` is hardware specific.
+Because the hardware level implementation of a function like `digitalWrite` is hardware specific.

 ![The firmware consists of your sketch plus the core for the chosen micro controller board](assets/por_ard_bl_firmware.svg)